 Note that this is an explicit expression for k as a function of the frequency and the other geometric parameters.
-In principle there are ranges of parameters where the right-hand where $\psi = \Gamma_1(L-g)$, $\chi = \Gamma{d,1}g$, the characteristic impedances are
+In principle there are ranges of parameters where the right-hand side is larger than unity and there is no real k which satisfies this relation.
+If only the frequency is varied then this result indicates that there are frequencies for which the solution of the dispersion relation is real thus a wave can propagate, or the solution is imaginary and the amplitude of the wave is zero.
+The frequency range for which the wave is allowed to propagate is called the passband.
+Explicitly, the right-hand side of (6.1.22) reads where $\psi = \Gamma_1(L-g)$, $\chi = \Gamma{d,1}g$, the characteristic impedances are and $\eta_0 = 377\Omega$ is the impedance of the vacuum.